ImperialCollegeLondon/EvoSim/src/evosim/objectives.rst

 Objectives
 ==========

-Objectives are functions that return a floating point number given charging points and electric vehicles: ``objective(electric_vehicle, charging_point) -> float``.
+Objectives are functions that return a floating point number given charging posts and electric vehicles: ``objective(electric_vehicle, charging_post) -> float``.
 If one of the other are a sequence (e.g. a dataframe), then the objetive is applied element-wise and return an array.
 Objectives are stand-alone functions in :py:mod:`evosim.objectives`.